NathanBrodin/Write/README.md

 6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-Made using [Code With Antonio](https://www.youtube.com/watch?v=0OaDyjB9Ib8)'s tutorial.
+Original code maade using [Code With Antonio](https://www.youtube.com/watch?v=0OaDyjB9Ib8)'s tutorial, which is a Notion Clone.
+I have then modified it to fit my needs and added a lot of new features!